jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Eagle | the equation for everything, according to Superphysics Ego | the feeling of the self
-Emotion | A quantized measurable version of a feeling, such as for public surveys Existence | the effect of Consciousness as its other half God | an entity that represents either Enki or Enlil gods | entities that represent beings more advanced than humans with corresponding increase in power or abilities
+Emotion | A quantized measurable version of a feeling, such as for public surveys Entity | Anything that the mind regards as having an identity Existence | the effect of Consciousness as its other half God | an entity that represents either Enki or Enlil gods | entities that represent beings more advanced than humans with corresponding increase in power or abilities